learn-co-curriculum/react-hooks-state-and-events-codealong/README.md

 - Use the `useState` hook to create state within a component
 - Update state based on events

-## Overview
+## Introduction

 In this code-along, we'll get some hands-on practice writing components with state and setting state based on different kinds of events.

 ## Adding State to a Component

-To get some practice adding state to a component, code along with this readme.
+To get some practice adding state to a component, code along with this lesson.
 There's some starter code in the `src/components` folder.
 We'll be adding state to some existing components and building out some functionality that depends on state.

 As a quick recap:

-> State is data that is changes over time in your component.
+> State is data that changes over time in your component.
 State must be
 > initialized in a component by calling `useState`.
 Updating state by calling
 > `setState` will cause our components to re-render automatically.